meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 meteor run
 ```

-Don't worry, Meteor will keep your app in sync with all your changes from now on.
+*Note*: Meteor will keep your app in sync with all your changes from now on.

 Take a quick look in all the files created by Meteor, you don't need to understand them now, but it's good to know where they are.